swarmee/partySearch/readme.md

 ```<./dsl-queries>curl -H 'Content-Type: application/json' -XGET 'http://localhost:9200/real-estate-sales/_search?pretty' -d @sales-per-month-aggregation.dsl```

 #### Nesting Queries
 Nested queries allow you to search the nested documents that were created as a result of the nested mapping.
-Using the inner-hits option and excluding _source from the response you can search each level of the nested hierarchy, as if they were stored separately.
+Using the inner-hits option and excluding `_source` from the response you can search each level of the nested hierarchy, as if they were stored separately.

 Nested Example 1 - The below query searches for all parties with a specific name and address.
-This query uses _must_ parameter which means to match the document must have both of the characteristics specified.
+This query uses the '_must_' parameter which means to match the document must have both of the characteristics specified.

 ```<./dsl-queries>curl  -H 'Content-Type: application/json' -XGET 'http://localhost:9200/real-estate-sales/_search?pretty' --data "@inner-hits-name-address-search.dsl"```

-The only thing to remember is that you get one result for each nested document that the name and address combination were on, what this means is that the results are not unique (in the partySearch section below we describe how to get unique hits returned).
+The thing to remember is that you get one result for each nested document that the name and address combination were on, what this means is that the results are not unique (in the partySearch section below we describe how to get unique hits returned).

-Nested Example 2 - The below query searches for all parties with at least two of three search criterias across ; name, address and identification.
-This query uses the _should_ parameter and the minimum should match parameter to narrow the results to only parties that have two of the three specified critiera.
+Nested Example 2 - The below query searches for all parties with at least two of the three search criterias across ; name, address and identification.
+This query uses the '_should_' parameter and the _minimum should match_ parameter to narrow the results to only parties that have two of the three specified critiera.

 ```<./dsl-queries>curl  -H 'Content-Type: application/json' -XGET 'http://localhost:9200/real-estate-sales/_search?pretty' --data "@inner-hits-name-address-id-search.dsl"```

 #### Nesting Aggregations
 Nested aggregations can be performed in the same way that simple aggregations are performed.
 An example has been provided below  of the most common first names within the sample dataset.
+The terms aggregation includes the parameters
+- '_size_' which limits the results to the highest frequency names (noting the above limitations in relation to how term aggregations are executed), and
-The terms aggregation includes two parameters, _size_ which limits the name results to the two five names, and shard_size which is used to set how many results are returned from each shard before the results are consolidated.
+- '_shard_size_' which is used to set how many results are returned from each shard before the results are consolidated.

 ```<./dsl-queries>curl  -H 'Content-Type: application/json' -XGET 'http://localhost:9200/real-estate-sales/_search?pretty' --data "@./first-name-term-aggregration.dsl"```